afondiel/computer-vision-challenge/README.md

 ## Usage

-Some projects are implemented in Jupyter notebooks, while others have a `main.py` file.

-For projects implemented in Jupyter notebooks, run the notebook using:

-- jupyter notebook/lab
-- Google Colab

-For projects with a main.py file, run the following command:
+Most code runs in Jupyter notebooks.
+Open them with `jupyter notebook/lab` or `Colab`.
+For `main.py` projects, use the provided command:

 ```
 python main.py